PsychlytxTD/tim_data_science_website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Tim is a Clinical Psychologist who is passionate about using data science to propel social and psychological change.
-He is the founder of **Psychlytx**, a company that looks for ways to help companies and individuals become more efficient, healthy, and grounded through data.
+He is the founder of **Psychlytx**, a startup that looks for ways to help healthcare organisations become more efficient, healthy, and grounded through data.